soroush3/texas-holdem-hand-analyzer/README.md

 An application that takes in 5 cards as the community board and mulitple player hands from the remaining cards to determine the correct winner(s).

+## How to install (Assuming NPM is installed)

+- Clone the project
+- Point to the project directory
+  - Run `npm install`
+  - Run `npm start`